SushiLab/mTAGs/README.md

-The actual can then be installed via `pip`:
+mTAGs can then be installed via `pip`:

 ```
 $ git clone https://github.com/SushiLab/mTAGs.git